 The laser must be secured properly to avoid the possibility of the laser shifting unexpectedly during operation, creating a hazardous condition.
-The location of the output beam of the C-20 and C-30 laser head is shown in Figure 4-2.
-The laser output is emitted from the aperture shown in the referenced figure and propagates within a full cone angle up to 5°.
+The location of the output beam of the C-40 laser head is shown in Figure 4-2.
+The laser output is emitted from the aperture shown in the referenced figures and propagates within a full cone angle up to 5°.
 The acceptance angle of the system aperture must intercept all of the output of the laser.

 It is also extremely important to understand the direction, divergence, and magnitude of all reflections that will occur from optical surfaces.
-Infrared (IR) beams, such as those from the C-20 and C-30 lasers, can also be located with commercially available IR screens, such as those produced by Macken Instruments, Inc. [tel.
+Infrared (IR) beams, such as those from C-40 lasers, can also be located with commercially available IR screens, such as those produced by Macken Instruments, Inc. [tel.
 (707) 566-2110].
 Coherent recommends that all beam propagation paths be enclosed and that personnel operating the laser be qualified optical technicians who are familiar with this type of hardware.